 What to do before the First Day of classes at CCNY

 - Check in with the International Students office located in the North Academic Center 1st floor room 107.
 This is required for all international students who have received an I-20 from the City College of New York.
 You will need to bring in your passport, visa, a print-out of the I-94 and your I-20.

 - Prior to beginning your classes you will be asked to attend a number of orientations including the New International Student Orientation.
 Attendance is required for all new and transfer students as well as those who changed their nonimmigrant status to F-1.

 - New incoming undergraduate students will be asked to attend a freshman orientation where they will be registered for the necessary classes after meeting with an advisor.
-All other students are able to meet with an advisor on campus and register for their classes either online or at the Registrar's office.
+All other students are able to meet with an advisor on campus and register for their classes.

 - After you register for classes you will receive a bill for your tuition and fees.
 You can pay tuition in person by check, money order or cash.
 Credit card payments and Electronic Funds Transfers (EFT) can be made online through your CUNYfirst account.
 The credit cards accepted are American Express, MasterCard and Discover.

 Places to Know on Campus

 - Office of International Student and Scholar Services: Assists students and scholars who are not permanent residents of the U.S. with a variety of academic and counseling support services.
 Located in NAC 1/107

 - Student Health Services (SHS): Provides on campus clinical services for students by a full time registered nurse and a part time nurse practitioner.
 Services are free and confidential for all currently enrolled CCNY students.
 Located in Marshak Room J-15.

 - Counseling Center: Provides individual and group counseling to address situations anywhere from stress to relationship problems to alcohol or drug use.
 Located in Marshak Room J-15.